CVMix/CVMix-src/README.md

   6. Compute velocity scales (a) when surface buoyancy flux is 0 and friction is positive; and (b) when surface buoyancy flux is negative and friction velocity is 0.
+  7. Compute bulk Richardson number from buoyancy and zonal wind data, using `StokesMOST`

 The fourth driver sets up a single column using the shear mixing formula found in the Large, et al. KPP paper.
 For this test, each level is a different local